HR Excellence in Research Strategy and Action Plan

 Weaknesses:

 An appraisal system is established for all employees in the internal regulations of the institute, according to labor law.
 However, since our researchers are typically employed for fixed-term, this system has been seldom used.
-The new law adopted this year establishes that appraisals happen no more often than once every 3 years, however the typical project duration is 2 or 3 years, and most employees are employed for the project duration, which implies that for most researchers it will be legally impossible to organize appraisals.
+Law no. 183/2024 regarding the charter of R&D personnel, recently adopted, establishes that appraisals for researchers must happen no more often than once every 3 years, however the typical project duration is 2 or 3 years, and most employees are employed for the project duration, which implies that in most cases it will be legally impossible to organize appraisals.

 Recruitment and selection